ivanBalev/InSelfLove/README.md

   </p>

 * Attention to detail for improved UX
-  - The <b>EnterContentSyllables</b> method in <b>ArticlesController</b> provides an alternative to the text-align: justify CSS property
+  - The <b>EnterContentSyllables</b> method in <b>ArticlesController</b> provides an alternative to 'text-align: justify'
-  - This approach provides a more natural reading experience with the added bonus of making text more compact
+  - This approach produces a more natural reading experience and makes text more compact
   - Below you can see default | text-align: justify | syllabified content

  <p>